Visiting Patients in Hospital

-Contact the Nurse Unit Manager during business hours, or the Nurse In Charge out of hours,
+For further information, contact the Nurse Unit Manager during business hours, or the Nurse In Charge out of hours.

 - Use hand sanitiser or wash your hands upon entry to building, entering & leaving a patient room, after using lifts or handrails